Best of the Burgh: Pumpkin Patches in the Pittsburgh Area

 Triple B Farms stands out for creating activities that are perfect for both kids and adults.

-And of course, apples and pumpkins are ripe for the picking (for an additional price).
+And of course, apples and pumpkins are ripe for the picking.

 Triple B Farms is located at 823 Berry Lane, Forward Township; 724/258-3557, triplebfarms.com.

-Trax Farms has always had a hayride and pumpkin patch, but this year, for those over 21, Trax Farms will be having an event called Hops and Hayrides every Wednesday night in October.
+Trax Farms has had a hayride and pumpkin patch for as long as they've had a fall festival, but a newer addition for those over 21 is Hops and Hayrides, which runs 4:30-7 p.m. every Wednesday night in October.

-Hops and Hayrides lets adults purchase a 6-pack from the craft beer shop and take it on the hayride to enjoy during a bonfire from 4:30-7 p.m.
-Arsenal cider is also sold to adults on weekends.
+Hops and Hayrides lets adults purchase a 6-pack from the craft beer shop on-site and take it on the hayride to enjoy during a bonfire.

-For those looking for fun for all ages, a hayride to the pumpkin patch is $8 for adults and $6 for children, with pumpkins weighed and sold separately.
-There’s also a free petting zoo and pony rides for $5, as well as a rock wall, bungee jump and other kid-friendly activities.
+For those looking for fun for all ages, a hayride to a 3-acre corn maze and pumpkin patch is $10 for adults and $8 for children, with pumpkins weighed and sold separately.
+There are numerous other activities, including a train ride, free petting zoo, giant slides, a bouncy house and a rock climbing wall.
+Live music performers and food trucks are also on the schedule.

-Trax claims the Best Apple Cider in Pittsburgh, and visitors should not leave without some sort of apple-flavored treats.
-Trax Farms sells hand-dipped caramel apples, hot and cold apple cider, apple cider slush, apple dumplings and more.
+Trax boasts of its apple cider, so don't leave without some sort of apple-flavored treats such as hand-dipped caramel apples, hot and cold apple cider, apple cider slush or apple dumplings.

 Trax Farms is located at 528 Trax Road, Finleyville; 412/835-3246, traxfarms.com.

-Busy on weekend days?
-Simmons Farm is the only farm on our list offering fall festivities every day of the week.
+Busy on the weekends?
+Simmons Farm offers fall festivities every day of the week.

-For $11.50, visitors can take a hayride to the activity area and participate in all activities, and for an additional $3 or a total of $14.50, visitors can do the hayride, participate in activities and go home with a pumpkin of any size from the pumpkin patch.
+For $13, visitors can take a hayride to the activity area and participate in all activities; an additional $3 includes a pumpkin of any size from the pumpkin patch.

 Simmons Farm is located at 170 Simmons Road, McMurray; 724/941-1490, simmonsfarm.com.